Connecticut Premises Liability Legal Team

-Eagan Donohue Attorneys at Law’s Connecticut premises liability lawyers have handled numerous wrongful death matters and injury claims involving accidents that take place on another property owner’s premises.
+Eagan & Donohue’s premises liability legal team has handled numerous wrongful death matters and injury claims involving accidents that take place on another property owner’s premises.

 A property owner has a duty to protect any person who steps foot on their property, regardless of their intent.
-If any hidden hazards exist on their property, they must take great pains and effort to alert any would-be guests and even trespassers of these dangers, especially if the dangers have the potential to cause serious bodily injury.
+If any hidden hazards exist on an owner’s property, the owner must take great pains to alert any would-be guests and even trespassers of these dangers, especially if the dangers have the potential to cause serious bodily injury.
 If you have been injured on someone’s property, they may be liable to you for any injuries you received.

 Premises Liability in Connecticut